 Please note: Group Check alerts will not contain locations relevant to the outage, only the configured down condition.

-Use Web Monitoring Reports
+How to See Web Monitoring Reports

 Use the Alert History Screen to get a quick or detailed view of alerts issued when that check failed.